-2.30.
+- 2.30.
 Assessment measures, including review and verification, should be established to ensure that, maintenance, periodic testing and inspection activities are performed as specified in the appropriate procedures.
-These measures should include the following:

-- (a) Review of maintenance, periodic testing and inspection procedures; - (b) Verification by means of inspection, witnessing and surveillance; - (c) Review and verification of maintenance, periodic testing and inspection records, results and reports, including those on the status of non-conformances and corrective actions; - (d) Verifying the adequacy and timeliness of corrective actions.
+These measures should include the following: - (a) Review of maintenance, periodic testing and inspection procedures; - (b) Verification by means of inspection, witnessing and surveillance; - (c) Review and verification of maintenance, periodic testing and inspection records, results and reports, including those on the status of non-conformances conformance and corrective actions;

-2.31.
-The effective implementation of the management system in relation to maintenance, periodic testing and inspection should be assessed by qualified personnel who are not directly involved in performing these activities.
+- (d) Verifying Verification of the adequacy and timeliness of corrective actions. - 2.31.
+The effective implementation of the management system in relation to maintenance, periodic testing and inspection should be assessed by qualified personnel who are not directly involved in performing these activities. - 2.32.

-2.32.
 Audits should be performed to determine the adequacy and effectiveness of, and adherence to, the management system in relation to maintenance, periodic testing and inspection.
 The audits should pay particular attention to the interfaces and transfers of responsibilities that occur between the maintenance group (see Section 6) and the operations group.
-The need for auditing of the management system by an independent organization should be given due consideration.
+The need for auditing of the management system by an independent organization should be given due consideration. - 2.33.

-2.33.
 The frequency and severity of failures of SSCs should be recorded and analysed to identify the causes of the failures and to look for common mode failures.
 This information should be used as input to the preventive maintenance programme.
-The frequency of maintenance, periodic testing and inspection of individual SSCs is required to be adjusted on the basis of such experience to ensure adequate reliability: see para.
-7.72 of SSR-3 [1].

-"The safety committee and regulatory body shall be informed of any non-conformance that is significant to safety.
+The frequency of maintenance, periodic testing and inspection of individual SSCs is required to be adjusted on the basis of such experience to ensure adequate reliability:-(see para.
+7.72 of SSR-3 [1]-]). - 2.34.
+Paragraph 7.76 of SSR-3 [1] states that "The safety committee and the regulatory body shall be informed of any non-conformance that is significant to safety.
 An assessment shall be made of the impact of the non-conformance on the maintenance programme."

-Near misses should also be recorded and analysed.

-2.35.
-Maintenance, periodic testing and inspection activities should be monitored, and trends should be evaluated to identify any necessary improvements to the performance of these activities.
+Near misses should also be recorded and analysed. - 2.35.
+Maintenance, periodic testing and inspection activities should be monitored, and trends should be evaluated to identify any necessary improvements to the performance of these activities. - 2.36.

-2.36.
 Suitable methods should be applied for monitoring the effectiveness of the programmes for maintenance, periodic testing and inspection.
-The following performance indicators should be considered:

-(a) Availability of safety systems;

-- (b) Availability of the research reactor for utilization; - (c) Occupational exposure of personnel conducting maintenance activities; - (d) The occurrence and nature of any injuries and accidents due to the failure of SSCs; - (e) The occurrence and nature of any injuries and accidents to personnel during maintenance, periodic inspection and testing activities;

-(f) Any backlog of maintenance, testing and inspection activities;

-(g) Assessment results of maintenance, testing and inspection areas.

-2.37.
-An organizational unit should be established with the responsibility for conducting independent assessments of the programmes for maintenance, periodic testing and inspection on behalf of the operating organization.
+The following performance indicators should be considered: - (a) Availability of safety systems; - (b) Availability of the research reactor for utilization; - (c) Occupational exposure of personnel conducting maintenance activities; - (d) The occurrence and nature of any injuries and accidents due to the failure of SSCs; - (e) The occurrence and nature of any injuries and accidents to personnel during maintenance, periodic testing and inspection and testing activities; - (f) Any backlog of maintenance, periodic testing and inspection activities; - (g) Assessment results of maintenance, periodic testing and inspection areas. - 2.37.
+An organizational unit should be established with the responsibility forof conducting independent assessments of the programmes for maintenance, periodic testing and inspection on behalf of the operating organization.
 Such an assessment could be performed by the reactor safety committee, as described in para.
 7.19 of SSR-3 [1].